arbor-sim/arbor/doc/dev/communication.rst

 Building the Connection Table
 =============================

-The table of connections on the local rank is built during the connection of the ``communicator`` object
+The table of connections on the local rank is built during the construction of the ``communicator`` object

 .. code-block:: c++